This Democrat and Republican from Pennsylvania are part of a unique group in an increasingly polarized country - NewsBreak

 This Democrat and Republican from Pennsylvania are part of a unique group in an increasingly polarized country

-Matt Cartwright and Brian Fitzpatrick are political anomalies.
+Levittown, Pennsylvania (CNN) — Matt Cartwright and Brian Fitzpatrick are political anomalies.
 The two Eastern Pennsylvania congressmen come from different political parties: Cartwright is a Democrat from the Scranton area, while Fitzpatrick is a Republican from Southeastern Bucks County.
 But the political pressures they face are not that dissimilar.
 In 2020, despite Cartwright winning by more than 3 percentage points, former President Donald Trump carried his district.
-That same year, President Joe Biden won Fitzpatrick’s district but the Republican congressman won by a staggering 13 percentage points.keyt.com
+That same year, President Joe Biden won Fitzpatrick's district but the Republican congressman won by a staggering 13 percentage points.www.cnn.com

 Comments / 0